Pivot-Madagascar/PRIDEC-package/notebook_pridec_pkg.md

 For more info, use [R packages book](https://r-pkgs.org/).

+## 2026-02-27

+Updating docker with this package to have something to use while the ETL gets made.
+This has involved writing some tests for the new code since it was having issues.

+**TO DO:**
+- test with Paul's ETL (also move to plumber2?)
+- check out ARIMA errors
+- ~~add info on missing data to forecast quarto doc. and code to investigate data yourself~~: just did proportion missing by month
+- ~~write tests for new functions (includes creating test data)~~

+## 2026-02-23

+Since updating to plumber2, I have an issue with the logs not getting returned properly and I'm not sure why.
+The log in the final JSON response is just blank, although the file is fine and things are being read in.
+Filed a question on SO about this.
+Teh answer was that plumber2 messes with sink, not quite sure how to go about this then.

+Added a function to clean the weird R formatting out of the message error log, so now it returns something more readbale in JSON.

+**TO DO:**
+- test with Paul's ETL (also move to plumber2?)
+- check out ARIMA errors
+- add info on missing data to forecast quarto doc. and code to investigate data yourself
+- write tests for new functions (includes creating test data)

 ## 2026-02-19

 Have a plumber app working now.
 There is still some wierd formatting being returned, but I changed as much as I could to standard messaging.
 As long as it isn't run through Rstudio it seems to be okay.
 I also switched over to plumber2, as this is the new package that will be supported and alreayd links in with quarto and REDIS.